HPC-NRW/advanced-git/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Understand the range of functionality that exists in git.
-- Understand the different challenges that arrise with collaborative projects.
+- Understand the different challenges that arise with collaborative projects.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- What do I do when I need to make complex decisions with my git respository?
+- What do I do when I need to make complex decisions with my git repository?
 - How do I collaborate on a software project with others?

 ::::::::::::::::::::::::::::::::::::::::::::::::::